| |

 Click on the three dots beside API Cloud Messaging (old version) then activate the API

-Go back to this page and reload, now you have access to both a server key and a sender id
+Go back to this page and reload, you should now have access to both a server key and a sender id

-Now that your application is created & configured, you can paste your keys in OneSignal
+Now that the application is created & configured, paste your keys into OneSignal

 Save and continue, then select Cordova as the SDK, continue